CPI Aerostructures (NYSEAMERICAN:CVU) Now Covered by Analysts at StockNews.com

-StockNews.com started coverage on shares of CPI Aerostructures (NYSEAMERICAN:CVU – Free Report) in a research report released on Monday.
-The firm issued a strong-buy rating on the aerospace company’s stock.
+StockNews.com initiated coverage on shares of CPI Aerostructures (NYSEAMERICAN:CVU – Free Report) in a research report report published on Sunday morning.
+The brokerage issued a strong-buy rating on the aerospace company’s stock.

-CPI Aerostructures (NYSEAMERICAN:CVU – Get Free Report) last announced its earnings results on Monday, August 21st.
+CPI Aerostructures (NYSEAMERICAN:CVU – Get Free Report) last posted its quarterly earnings data on Monday, August 21st.
 The aerospace company reported $0.09 earnings per share (EPS) for the quarter.
 CPI Aerostructures had a net margin of 12.43% and a return on equity of 312.34%.
-The company had revenue of $20.55 million during the quarter.
+The company had revenue of $20.55 million for the quarter.

 Hedge Funds Weigh In On CPI Aerostructures